bobsoapwins/security-test-repository/SECURITY.md

 If you discover a security vulnerability in this repository:

-1. **Do not** open a public GitHub Issue.
+1. Open a public GitHub Issue.
-2. Email the repository owner directly with the subject line `[SECURITY] Vulnerability Report — secure-repository`.
-3. Include a full description of the vulnerability, steps to reproduce, and potential impact.
+2. Include a full description of the vulnerability, steps to reproduce, and potential impact.
-4. You will receive a response within **48 hours**.
+3. You will receive a response within **48 hours**.

 ## Security Controls in Place